ARTICLES

 Arbor Day celebration

-Arbor Day is celebrated on the last Friday in April, although some states — like Nebraska — in the United States observe it on dates that better coincide with the local area’s planting times.
+Arbor Day is celebrated on the last Friday in April, although some states, like Nebraska, in the United States, observe it on dates that better coincide with the local area’s planting times.
 Julius Sterling Morton was a passionate tree lover who gave birth to Arbor Day.
 Planting a tree on Arbor Day in remembrance of or honoring a loved one is a widely observed custom.
 Discover some facts about this day as well as the strength and benefits of trees, which contribute to a more oxygenized planet and our overall well-being

-All You Must Know About Arbor Day 2024
+All You Must Know About Arbor Day 2025

-Arbor Day, a day dedicated to trees and environmental conservation, holds significant importance worldwide.
+Arbor Day, celebrated on the last Friday of April, is a day dedicated to trees and environmental conservation and holds significant importance worldwide.
 Originating in the United States in the 19th century, this annual 'special day' has since spread globally, highlighting the crucial role trees play in sustaining life on Earth.
+This year it will be celebrated on April 25th, 2025.

 Planting trees for Arbor Day